movie

-Custom integration - Importing Files to Sage Line 50 - How to import
+Custom integration - Importing Files to Sage 50 - How to import

 Custom integration does not require any specific format, it is able to deal with data in any format.